olaeid-code/MultiCloudDevOpsProject/README.md

 # Continuous Integration with Jenkins
 - Open Jenkins and click on "New Item" to create a new job
 - Enter an item name `CI-jenkines` and select "pipeline" as the job type and click "OK."
+ - Configure Docker credentials in Jenkins as "Secret text" or "Secret file" and refer to them in the script.
 - In the project configuration, scroll down to the "Pipeline" section. and write the pipeline script directly in the script box and click "save."
 - click `build now`